chiachong/AttentionPdM/README.md

 # split training and validation data sets
 data.split_train_val(train_p=3 / 4)  # randomly pick 3/4 of the unit numbers to be training set,
-                                     # the rest would be validation set
+                                     # the rest would be the validation set

 # generate time series arrays for model training and evaluation
 arrays = data.arrays_for_regression(window_size=30)